owncloud/web/docs/extension-system/_index.md

 3. Folder Views in the files app
 4. Right click context menu in the files app
 5. Batch actions in the files app
+6. Upload menu in the files app
+7. Quick actions in the files list of the files app
-6. Search results in the search app
+8. Search results in the search app